levelrin/dart-stylerin/README.md

 ## Quick Start

-Please install Java 17+ if you haven't already.
+Please install Java 11+ if you haven't already.

-1. [Download](https://github.com/levelrin/dart-stylerin/releases) the zip file and unzip it to get the jar file.
+1. [Download](https://github.com/levelrin/dart-stylerin/releases) the zip file that matches with your Java version and unzip it to get the jar file.
-2. Run the command `java -jar dart-stylerin-0.0.1.jar path/to/target.dart`
+2. Run the command `java -jar dart-stylerin-{app-version}-{java-version}.jar path/to/target.dart`

 ## Command Options

 ```
-usage: java -jar dart-stylerin-{version}.jar [options]
+usage: java -jar dart-stylerin-{app-version}-{java-version}.jar [options]
  -h,--help              Show help messages.
  -q,--quiet             Do not print debug logs.
  -r,--recursive <arg>   Format files in the directory recursively.